-4.4 Using the list ADT of Figure 4.1, write a function to interchange the current element and the one following it.

-- 4.5 In the linked list implementation presented in Section 4.1.2, the current position is implemented using a pointer to the element ahead of the logical current node.
+- 4.4 Using the list ADT of Figure 4.1, write a function to interchange the current element and the one following it. - 4.5 In the linked list implementation presented in Section 4.1.2, the current position is implemented using a pointer to the element ahead of the logical current node.
 The more "natural" approach might seem to be to have curr point directly to the node containing the current element.
 However, if this was done, then the pointer of the node preceding the current one cannot be updated properly because there is no access to this node from curr.
 An alternative is to add a new node after the current element, copy the value of the current element to this new node, and then insert the new value into the old current node. - (a) What happens if curr is at the end of the list already?
 Is there still a way to make this work?
-Is the resulting code simpler or more complex than the implementation of Section 4.1.2? - (b) Will deletion always work in constant time if curr points directly to the current node? - 4.6 Add to the LList class implementation a member function to reverse the order of the elements on the list.
+Is the resulting code simpler or more complex than the implementation of Section 4.1.2? - (b) Will deletion always work in constant time if curr points directly to the current node?
+In particular, can you make several deletions in a row? - 4.6 Add to the LList class implementation a member function to reverse the order of the elements on the list.
 Your algorithm should run in $\Theta(n)$ time for a list of n elements. - 4.7 Write a function to merge two linked lists.
-The input lists have their elements in sorted order, from smallest to highest.
-The output list should also be sorted from highest to lowest.
+The input lists have their elements in sorted order, from lowest to highest.
+The output list should also be sorted from lowest to highest.
 Your algorithm should run in linear time on the length of the output list. - 4.8 A circular linked list is one in which the next field for the last link node of the list points to the first link node of the list.
-This can be useful when you wish to have a relative positioning for elements, but no concept of an absolute first or last position. - (a) Modify the code of Figure 4.8 to implement circular singly linked lists. - (b) Modify the code of Figure 4.14 to implement circular doubly linked lists. - 4.9 Section 4.1.3 states "the space required by the array-based list implementation is $\Omega(n)$ , but can be greater."
-Explain why this is so. - 4.10 Section 4.1.3 presents an equation for determining the break-even point for the space requirements of two implementations of lists.
-The variables are D, E, P, and n.
-What are the dimensional units for each variable?
-Show that both sides of the equation balance in terms of their dimensional units. - 4.11 Use the space equation of Section 4.1.3 to determine the break-even point for an array-based list and linked list implementation for lists when the sizes for the data field, a pointer, and the array-based list's array are as specified.
+This can be useful when you wish to have a relative positioning for elements, but no concept of an absolute first or last position.